 Further details are needed to adequately address your question.

 Generally speaking, a law is not valid if it seeks to "punish" a person for an "act" that was previously legal.
-However, as I said, I cannot provide adequate legal advice without first discussing all the particular facts and...Read more »
+However, as I said, I cannot provide adequate legal advice without first discussing all the...Read more »

 Have been issued for my arresf 1 for simple assault domestic and the other for interfering with a 911 call what are my options and do they have a case its been almost 2 months since the warrants have been issued

 Me, my wife, and a friend of ours applied for a 2 bedroom house in grand forks north dakota.
 Our friend was denied on her application, although me and my wife was approved and we make enough income between the 2 of us for the minimum income requirement.
 Would we all be denied then?
 And if so do...
 Read more »

 Generally, a tenant that does not qualify will qualify if co-tenants qualify, as you alluded to.
 Generally speaking, a landlord cannot keep a deposit if a contact was never entered into.
 You described the deposit as a "holding deposit".
 Therefore, the consideration the landlord gave...Read more »

 The owner of the property to kick us out by telling him they will attach Leins on the house, that we owe, if they don't remove us from the house.
 They've, city counsel members and others, told him many untrue statements about us, the states attorney called him and asked him what can he...
 Read more »